-Godfrey and Egan's fees for providing the remuneration recommendations were \$16,500 and \$13,860 (including GST), respectively.
-Godfrey and Egan did not provide any other advice to Ramsay during FY2014 and accordingly the Company did not make any payments to Godfrey or Egan other than those disclosed above.
+Godfrey's fees for providing the remuneration recommendations were \$51,920.00 (including GST).
+Godfrey did not provide any other advice to Ramsay during FY2015 and accordingly the Company did not make any payments to Godfrey other than those disclosed above.

-The recommendations that were provided by Godfrey and Egan, respectively in FY2014 were accompanied by a declaration that no undue influence had been applied by the members of the KMP to whom the recommendations related.
+The recommendations that were provided by Godfrey in FY2015 were accompanied by a declaration that the recommendations were made free from undue influence by any members of the KMP to whom the recommendations related.
 The Board is satisfied that, in receiving the remuneration recommendations, the Protocols were complied with in all respects.